slaparra/go-training/doc/06-data-structures.md

 # Data structures

+- array
+- slice
+- map

 ## **Array definition in go**
 [(Todd McLeod)](https://docs.google.com/document/d/1nt5bYAAS5sTVF6tpLaFLDHQzo5BNkcr4b507fg3ZPwM/edit#)
 - *An array is a numbered sequence of elements of a single type.*
 - *The number of elements is called the length and is never negative.*
 - *The length is part of the array's type; it must evaluate to a non-negative constant representable by a value of type int.*
     - *The length of an array a can be discovered using the built-in function len.*
 - *The elements can be addressed by integer indices 0 through len(a)-1.*
 - *Array types are always one-dimensional but may be composed to form multi-dimensional types.*
 - *Not dynamic, does not change in size*
 - *The value property can be useful but also expensive; if you want C-like behavior and efficiency, you can pass a pointer to the array*
 - *The first index is 0 position, so the last position is length-1*
 - Links:
     - [Effective go](https://golang.org/doc/effective_go.html#arrays)
     - [Go spec](https://golang.org/ref/spec#Array_types)

 ## **Slice definition**
 [Golang spec](https://golang.org/ref/spec#Slice_types)